leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

     - Also see some percentage of colleges disappearing in the next five years
     - There'll be a repurposing of assets that die out, particularly around college towns

 *LL - That pendulum effect is somewhat similar to what [Tyler Cowen believes](https://marginalrevolution.com/marginalrevolution/2020/04/where-we-stand.html "Tyler"), and how I'm currently thinking as well.
 Because of the myriad amount of competing concerns, I don't think locking down for extended periods of time will last.
-We'll get frustrated and loosen up, as is already happening in NYC.
+We'll get frustrated and loosen up, as is already happening in most of the US.
 Things will get worse and we'll tighten up again.
 I hope to be proven wrong on this.*

-**Predictions**
+**General predictions**

 - **Technological displacement is real in the short term.
 In the long term it creates all sorts of jobs people can't imagine**
   - No way you'd have imagined web designers, youtubers, vloggers 30 years ago